6.30 - 8.15pm, Tuesday 3rd July 2018

 Yes you can.
 The last few years have seen huge changes in adoption.
 Whether you are lesbian, gay, bisexual or transgender is not a factor in your right to be considered, or indeed your ability to adopt.
 At CCS we recognise the strengths and skills that LGBT adopters bring and positively welcome enquiries from Lesbian, Gay, Bisexual and Transgender adopters.
 In the last year, a third of our approved adopters have been people from the LGBT community.
+You can read an adoption story from a same sex couple here.
 Our entire team have received training from New Family Social on best practice in this emerging area.
 CCS run a regular social group for LGBT adoptive families through The Centre for Adoption Support and Education.

 We welcome everyone, people of all faiths and none.
 Many of our adopters have come to us because of our historical connections with the Church.
 Others have told us that while they feared they might meet prejudice around their faith this has not been the case.
 Your faith is not under scrutiny when you go through the assessment process.
 What would be explored is your ability and attitude to parenting a child, who may or may not end up sharing your faith.
 Click here to read the story of a Christian family who adopted through CCS.